Noninfectious cystitis is irritation of the bladder that is not caused by a urinary tract infection.

 Noninfectious cystitis is most common in women of childbearing years.
 The exact cause is often unknown.
 However, it has been associated with the use of:

-A urinalysis may reveal red blood cells (RBCs) and some white blood cells (WBCs).
-A microscopic examination of the urine may be done to look for cancerous cells.
+A urinalysis may show red blood cells (RBCs) and some white blood cells (WBCs) in the urine.
+The urine may be examined under a microscope to look for cancerous cells.

 A urine culture (clean catch) is done to look for a bacterial infection.